The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 Nearly everything about this gun is ambidextrous.
 If it’s not on the right side, it can be put on the right side, quite literally.

-The safety on this gun is a bit different because of the ergonomics of the rifle.
+The safety on this gun is a bit different because of the rifle’s ergonomics.
 It sits behind the trigger, but just slightly higher than the trigger.

-It’s made in a way that your thumb can easily actuate it from safe to fire.
+It’s made so that your thumb can easily actuate it from safe to fire.
 Fire you just reach up and pull down, safe you literally just flick up.

 Overall, this safety works great.
 It has a decent shelf, and it is extremely easy to use.
 There is no resistance and no grit.
 It’s very, very smooth.
 I would say job well done on the safety to KelTec on the safety selector switch.